venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/troubleshoot-operational-issues-with-the-sap-adapter.md

  To increase the maximum number of connections, you must create an environment variable on the computer that has the SAP client libraries installed and set it to a numeric value.
 The value you specify for this environment variable is the maximum number of connections that can be made into the SAP system.
 Create the environment variable with the following details:

 - **Variable name**: CPIC_MAX_CONV

 - **Variable value**: any positive numeric value.
 For example, to enable 200 connections into the SAP system, specify the value as 200.

   For instructions on creating an environment variable, see "How To Create System Variables in Windows 2000" at [http://go.microsoft.com/fwlink/?LinkId=95020](http://go.microsoft.com/fwlink/?LinkId=95020).

 ##  <a name="BKMK_SAPIDOCMetadata"></a> Error generating or retrieving metadata for IDOCs
  **Problem**

- While generating metadata for the **Receive** operation for an IDOC in an SAP system, the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] gives the following error.
+ While generating metadata for the <strong>Receive</strong> operation for an IDOC in an SAP system, the [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] gives the following error.

 ```
 Error while retrieving or generating the WSDL.